Henry Plumb, Baron Plumb: Personal life

 Plumb's family was from Cheshire and had been in farming for several generations.
-His father farmed at Coleshill in Warwickshire, on which his son joined him in 1940.
+His father farmed at Coleshill in Warwickshire, where his son joined him in 1940.
 He took over running the farm after his father died in 1952.
 The farm ran to 300 acre and consisted primarily of a dairy herd (200 pedigree Ayrshire cattle) with 70 breeding sows and 100 acre of grain.

 Plumb was married to Marjorie (née Dunn) from 1947 until her death in 2019; they had three children.
 He died on 15 April 2022, at the age of 97, after suffering a stroke.

 National Farmers' Union

-After rising through the county branch, in 1965 Plumb was elected Vice-President of the National Farmers' Union.
-Although only 40 years old he was considered for the Presidency, but had to settle for promotion to Deputy President in 1966.
-In the late 1960s Plumb was a member of the Northumberland Committee inquiring into the outbreak of foot-and-mouth disease, being the only working farmer on the committee.
+After rising through the county branch, in 1965, Plumb was elected vice-president of the National Farmers' Union.
+Although only 40 years old he was considered for the presidency, but had to settle for promotion to deputy president in 1966.
+In the late 1960s, Plumb was a member of the Northumberland Committee inquiring into the outbreak of foot-and-mouth disease, being the only working farmer on the committee.
 Towards the end of the committee's deliberations, a report from political correspondent J. W. Murray in Farmer and Stockbreeder said Plumb had single-handedly persuaded the committee to recommend prohibiting the import of carcass meat from countries where foot-and-mouth was endemic.

-In January 1970 the incumbent President of the NFU Gwilym Williams failed to get the 80% support necessary to be re-elected, and Plumb was elected President of the NFU in his place.
+In January 1970, the incumbent president of the NFU Gwilym Williams failed to get the 80% support necessary to be re-elected, and Plumb was elected president of the NFU in his place.
 Plumb's term of office included British accession to the European Economic Community and its Common Agricultural Policy and Plumb negotiated for greater support for British agriculture; he stressed that Britain no longer had the economic power to bring cheap food prices.
 Plumb was, however, a strong supporter of British membership of the European Economic Community; he was considered as a possible director for the pro-market campaign in the 1975 referendum campaign and was described as one of its most indefatigable spokesmen.
 Plumb was awarded a knighthood in the 1973 Birthday Honours.

 Throughout the 1970s, Plumb had Richard C. Butler as his deputy at the NFU, and Butler succeeded him as president when he retired in 1979.